Nick Fortes Player Props: Marlins vs. Nationals

-The Miami Marlins, including Nick Fortes and his .486 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+Nick Fortes -- with a slugging percentage of .486 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins against the Washington Nationals, with Jake Irvin on the hill, on June 17 at 4:05 PM ET.

-In his last game, he went 1-for-4 with a double and an RBI against the Mariners.
+He had a one-hit showing in his previous game (1-for-4) against the Mariners.

 Nick Fortes Game Info & Props vs. the Nationals